epfl-ada/ada-2023-project-msosm/README.md

 ## Abstract

-Since the inception of cinema in the late nineteenth century, movies have undergone a remarkable metamorphosis, evolving from silent, black-and-white motion pictures to the vibrant, immersive, and captivating films of today.
+Movies have transformed significantly in the last century progressing from silent black-and-white films to today's vibrant and captivating productions.
 With this project, we aim to gain a deeper understanding of these changes with an analysis of movies from different points of view.
 Firstly, we'll discuss the changes in the complexity of the plots and the increase/decrease of similarity between plots over time.
 Secondly, we'll look at the movie metadata to analyze what makes a movie age faster (and be forgotten more quickly) and which are the features with lead to higher revenues in different historical periods.

 ## Research questions